rathod-pritesh/rathod-pritesh/README.md

 ## About Me

-I'm a Full-Stack Developer focused on backend engineering, AI-driven applications, and scalable web systems.
-Currently pursuing an **M.Sc. in Computer Applications & IT** at K. S. School of Business Management and IT, and interning as an **IBM SkillsBuild AI & Cloud Intern** at Edunet Foundation.
+I am a Full-Stack Developer with a strong focus on backend engineering, AI-driven applications, and scalable web systems.
+I am currently pursuing an **Master of Science in Computer Applications and Information Technology** at K. S. School of Business Management and IT, and working as an **IBM SkillsBuild AI and Cloud Intern** at Edunet Foundation.

-My day-to-day involves building REST APIs, designing backend systems, managing databases, and integrating AI capabilities into real-world software.
-I work primarily with **Python, Go, SvelteKit, FastAPI, Flask, MongoDB, and MySQL** — with Docker and Git as standard parts of my workflow.
+My primary technology stack includes **Python, Go, SvelteKit, FastAPI, Flask, MongoDB, and MySQL**.
+I have experience designing REST APIs, building backend systems, managing databases, and developing modern web applications.
+Docker, Git, and version-controlled development workflows are an integral part of my process.

-Over the past year I've been deep in AI integration: RAG pipelines, semantic search, LLM workflows, and automation with n8n.
-I build things that solve real problems — and keep working once deployed.
+Over the past year, I have focused on integrating AI capabilities into software products, exploring Retrieval-Augmented Generation, semantic search, and large language model workflows.
+I build things that solve real problems and keep working once deployed.

-Actively seeking opportunities in **Full-Stack Development**, **Backend Engineering**, and **AI-powered software development**.
+I am actively seeking opportunities in **Full-Stack Development**, **Backend Engineering**, and **AI-powered software development** where I can contribute to impactful products and continue growing as a software engineer.

 ---

 ## Tech Stack

-### Languages & Frameworks
+### Languages and Frameworks
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Go](https://img.shields.io/badge/Go-00ADD8?style=for-the-badge&logo=go&logoColor=white)
 ![SvelteKit](https://img.shields.io/badge/SvelteKit-FF3E00?style=for-the-badge&logo=svelte&logoColor=white)